CBT Treatment for Depression - Sevenoaks & London

 If you want to talk to a Cognitive Behavioural Psychotherapist about depression or low mood problems, call 01732 808 626, email email@example.com or complete the simple contact form on this page.
 We can organise a free initial telephone consultation with a CBT expert.
 You can also rate your depression symptoms by taking a free Depression assessment, such as the PHQ-9 which is a recognised and widely used self-assessment for depression:

-How Cognitive Behavioural Therapy is Used to Treat Depression
+How Cognitive Behavioural Therapy is Used to Treat Depression and Low Mood

 Cognitive Behavioural Therapy is recognised as the most effective and sustainable treatment for depression.
 Numerous clinical studies have consistently demonstrated that CBT out-performs anti-depressant medications and other forms of psychotherapy and counselling.
 Whilst the specific treatment protocols for depression vary depending upon the form of depressive disorder (outlined below), the process involves altering negative thinking patterns and undertaking practical exercises to increase the level of positive interaction and feedback.